arman071122/javaCore/README.md

 * [**StringRev.java**](https://github.com/arman071122/javaCore/blob/main/Java/src/week4/StringRev.java): The MainTest class extends StringRev, which extends Rev, and demonstrates inheritance with a method to reverse a string and a method to display a message.
 * [**date_time.java**](https://github.com/arman071122/javaCore/blob/main/Java/src/week4/date_time.java): Displays the current date, time, and date-time.
 Formats the current date-time into various patterns and prints the formatted results.
 * [**WPattern.java**](https://github.com/arman071122/javaCore/blob/main/Java/src/week4/WPattern.java): The WPattern class prints a 'W' pattern using nested loops.
 * [**diamond.java**](https://github.com/arman071122/javaCore/blob/main/Java/src/week4/diamond.java): Prints a diamond pattern using asterisks.
-The pattern is created by first printing an upper triangle and then a lower triangle, both of which together form the diamond shape.
+The pattern is created by first printing an upper triangle and then a lower triangle, both of which together form the diamond shape.<br>
 ![image](https://github.com/user-attachments/assets/4040c138-1197-42f2-b5c4-0a4295d3c1f9)

 * [**InvRightTriangle.java**](https://github.com/arman071122/javaCore/blob/main/Java/src/week4/InvRightTriangle.java): Prints an inverted pyramid pattern using asterisks.
 It starts with 5 asterisks on the first line and decreases by one asterisk per line until it reaches 1 asterisk.